The best cases you can buy for the 16-inch MacBook Pro right now

-Best Cases for the 16-inch MacBook Pro iMore 2019
+Best cases for the 16-inch MacBook Pro iMore 2022

-The 16-inch MacBook Pro is now Apple's flagship laptop computer.
+The 16-inch MacBook Pro is Apple's flagship laptop computer.
 If you take your MacBook Pro out and about, you'll undoubtedly want some protection for it.
-Whether you're looking for heavy-duty or sleek leather, we have the best choices for you.
-Here are some of our favorite cases available right now.
+Whether you're looking for heavy-duty plastic or sleek leather, we have the best choices for you.
+Here are some of the best 16-inch Macbook Pro cases available right now.

-- Simply clear: i-Blason Halo Case for MacBook Pro 16-inch
+- Simply clear: MOSISO MacBook Pro 16-inch Case

-- Heavy-duty: i-Blason Rugged Case for MacBook Pro 16-inch
+- Heavy-duty: Procase Macbook Pro 16-inch Case

-- Luxury leather sleeve: Waterfield MacBook Sleevecase
+- Luxury leather sleeve: WaterField MacBook Sleevecase

 - Bright and cheerful: Lacdo water-resistant sleeve